klagan/samples-testing/src/jmeter/README.md

 - [ ] currently need to run script to make it work the way I want
 - [ ] container works fine and can be tweaked to use mounts or embedded test .jmx

-I am a fan of having the artefacts _inside_ the container and having the container run and spit out the results to a moount for uploading to the AZDO dashboard
+I am a fan of having the artefacts _inside_ the container and having the container run and spit out the results to a mount for uploading to the AZDO dashboard

 - uses Resource Owner Password flow